For Immediate Release

 Here are the key points:

-This is the lowest earnings growth pace since the last earnings downturn following the 2008 recession, but the EPS beats percentages are tracking above what we had seen from the same group of index members in the last two reporting cycles.
+This is the lowest earnings growth pace since the last earnings downturn following the 2008 recession, but the proportion of these companies beating consensus estimates, particularly EPS estimates, is tracking above historical trends.

-Looking at Q2 as a whole, total S&P 500 earnings are expected to be down -43.4% from the same period last year on -10.0% lower revenues, with 15 of the 16 Zacks sectors expected to experience earnings declines (Utilities sector earnings are expected to be up +0.1%) and four sectors expected to loses money (declines in excess of -100%).
+Looking at Q2 as a whole, total S&P 500 earnings are expected to be down -34.9% from the same period last year on -9.3% lower revenues, with 13 of the 16 Zacks sectors expected to experience earnings declines and three sectors expected to lose money (declines in excess of -100%).

 Growth is expected to resume next year, thanks to easy comparisons, but the dollar level of earnings in 2021 will still be below the 2019 level.

 The growth picture emerging from the ongoing Q2 earnings season is very weak, with S&P 500 earnings on track to decline the most since the last earnings downturn following the 2008 recession.
 Also, most companies are still unable to provide guidance on account of the pandemic-driven uncertainty.
-But it isn’t all doom and gloom, with some early signs of stabilization and even improvement starting to emerge.
+But it isn’t all doom and gloom, with clear signs of improvement starting to emerge.
+Importantly, quite a few companies had reassuring things to say about trends in underlying businesses despite the macro uncertainty.

-You can see these green shoots in EPS estimates for companies like Texas Instruments Incorporated TXN, JPMorgan Chase & Co.
-JPM, Whirlpool Corporation WHR, The Goldman Sachs Group, Inc. GS and others.
-These favorable estimate revisions have started showing up in the aggregate picture as well, with aggregate earnings for the S&P 500 index modestly moving up in recent days.
+You can see these green shoots in EPS estimates for companies like Texas Instruments Incorporated TXN, Advanced Micro Devices, Inc. AMD, Whirlpool Corporation WHR, Cognizant Technology Solutions Corporation CTSH and others.
+These favorable estimate revisions have started showing up in the aggregate picture as well, with aggregate earnings estimates for the S&P 500 index moving up lately.

 The recent flow of economic readings has broadly been positive, suggesting that the hoped-for recovery is firmly in place.
-The worry is that the ongoing rebound in infections will derail the momentum.
+But the worry is that the ongoing rebound in infections will moderate the recovery’s momentum.

 We will see if these expectations pan out.